 Copyright 2014 Embry Design Group LLC.
 All rigths reserved.
 Plans, specification and other items are subject to change without notice.
 These conceptual drawing are to communicate a General look and feel of the Project, and are "Concepts Only".
-The finial Project may vary greatly from th-22 cept drawing, base on Code requirements and Site conditions.
-W#
+The finial Project may vary greatly from-t L L-cept drawing, base on Code requirements and Site conditions.

 Copyright 2014 Embry Design Group LLC.
 All rights reserved.
 Plans, specification and other items are subject to change without notice.
 These conceptual drawing are to communicate a General look and feel of the Project, and are "Concepts Only".
-The finial Project may vary greatly from the $-82^{\text{pt}}$ drawing, base on Code requirements and Site conditions.
+The finial Project may vary greatly from the $2\mu$ pt drawing, base on Code requirements and Site conditions.

 Copyright 2014 Embry Design Group LLC.
 All rigths reserved.
 Plans, specification and other items are subject to change without notice.
 These conceptual drawing are to communicate a General look and feel of the Project, and are "Concepts Only".
-The finial Project may vary greatly from the $c_6/2t$ drawing, base on Code requirements and Site conditions.
+The finial Project may vary greatly from the L L spectrum of the conceptual drawing, base on Code requirements and Site conditions.